-You are reading this article which means you wanna learn programming either to get a job in your dream tech company- Google, Microsoft, Facebook or developing your own applications, but confused on how to start? isn’t it?
+You are reading this article which means you wanna learn programming either to get a job in your dream tech company- Google, Microsoft, Facebook or to develop your own applications, but are confused about how to start? isn’t it?

-Then, congratulations. you’ve landed the right place guys.
+Then, congratulations. you’ve landed in the right place guys.

 Frankly speaking, programming is going to be tough in the beginning – you are essentially learning a new language to communicate ideas in!
 There is ‘no easy way’ to start programming for beginners